 You can see the version of most Linux commands by typing <command> -v, where <command> is the name of the command you want to know the version.

-MS-DOS users can determine their version by using the ver command.
+MS-DOS users can determine their version with the ver command.

 Computer games usually display the version in one of the four corners of the main window after they load.

 Why are there different versions of software?

-When a new feature is introduced, a bug is fixed, or a security hole is patched the version number is increased to help with identifying if the software installed has those improvements.
+When new features are introduced, bugs are fixed, or security holes are patched, the version number is increased to indicate the installed software includes those improvements.
 Version numbering is especially important in corporate settings, where products and services may rely upon features specific to a certain version of the software.